aofarrel/myco/doc/myco_sra.md

 # myco_sra
 myco_sra is the [SRA](https://www.ncbi.nlm.nih.gov/sra) version of myco.
-Use this version of myco if you want to analysze fastqs from SRA.
+Use this version of myco if you want to analyze fastqs from SRA.
 This is powered by [SRANWRP](https://github.com/aofarrel/SRANWRP), most notably the [pull-FASTQs-from-biosample](https://dockstore.org/workflows/github.com/aofarrel/SRANWRP/pull_FASTQs_from_SRA_by_biosample:main?tab=info) workflow.
 (For the sake of simplicity this readme calls the part of myco_sra that downloads from SRA "SRANWRP", even thought SRANWRP contains a few additional utility functions and workflows.)

 ## Notable inputs
 biosample_accessions -- a single text File which contains BioSample accessions, one BioSample accession per line, ex: